- Parallel Replication Overview

 Here is an article showing up to ten times improvement when using parallel replication: http://kristiannielsen.livejournal.com/18435.html.

-When parallel replication is used, the SQL threads will read ahead in the relay logs, queueing events in memory while looking for opportunities for executing events in parallel.
-The @@slave_parallel_max_queued variable sets a limit for how much memory the SQL threads will use for read-ahead in the relay logs looking for such opportunities.
-The limit is per-thread, so the readahead is the value of this times the value of @@slave_parallel_threads.
+When parallel replication is used, the SQL thread will read ahead in the relay logs, queueing events in memory while looking for opportunities for executing events in parallel.
+The

-Note that @@slave_parallel_max_queued is not a hard limit, since the binlog events that are currently executing always need to be held in-memory.
-Eg. at least two events per worker threads can always be queued in-memory, regardless of the value of slave_parallel_threads.
+slave_parallel_max_queued system variable does not define a hard limit, since the binary log events that are currently executing always need to be held in-memory.
+This means that at least two events per worker thread can always be queued in-memory, regardless of the value of

 The pool of replication worker threads is shared among all multi-source master connections, and among all replication domains that can replicate in parallel using out-of-order.

 If one master connection or replication domain is currently processing a long-running query, it is possible that it will allocate all the worker threads in the pool, only to have them wait for the long-running query to complete, stalling any other master connection or replication domain, which will have to wait for a worker thread to become free.

 slave_domain_parallel_threads to a number that is lower